jaheedhaynes/ios-structs-classes-lab/README.md

 What will the value of `charles.homePlanet` be after the above code run?
 What about the value of `charlesFromJupiter.homePlanet`?
 Why?

+answer: Jupiter

+The charlesFromJupiter.homePlanet was changed because it was accessed and changed with the dot syntax

 ## Question 5